tereschvlad/DeferDataLoading/README.md

 }
 ```

-### More information how work with it you can see there [Link for dockerhub](https://hub.docker.com/r/vladteresch/deferdataloading)
+### More information how work with it you can see there [dockerhub](https://hub.docker.com/r/vladteresch/deferdataloading)